Mad Max: Fury Road

 As a movie, Fury Road was enjoyable, mostly thanks to a competent cinematography, and hard-working leads.

-As for the feminist label slapped on it, by mostly feminist, I would tend to disagree.
+As for the feminist label slapped on it, mostly by feminists, I would tend to disagree.
 Just a pretty good movie, with two strong leads and two very different ways to redemption.

 I would wonder though as to what extent Miller has been influenced by Asian philosophy, namely taijitu / yin-yang.